Save Up To 54%

 Yes, you can use your Cycle to Work voucher on any discounted or nearly new bike as well as eligible accessories.

-Can I price match items on the Cycle to Work scheme?
+Can I price match items on the Cycle to Work Scheme?

 Yes, price match is available Cycle to Work orders.
+Terms and conditions apply, see our Price Match policy for more details

-You can buy multiple bikes as long as they are all used for commuting and the total basket does not exceed the value of your voucher.
+You can buy multiple bikes as long as they are all used for commuting and the total basket doesnot exceed the value of your voucher.

 For the duration of your hire period it is your employer that owns your bike and equipment.
-Your employer buys your bike and equipment and the leases it to you through an interest-free salary sacrifice scheme.
+Your employer buys your bike and equipment and leases it to you through an interest-free salary sacrifice scheme.
 The cost of your items is deducted from your salary as a non-cash benefit, so you can get savings on tax and national insurance.

-Do I need to insure my Cycle to Work scheme bike?
+Do I need to insure my Cycle to Work Scheme bike?

 We highly recommend you insure your bike.
 If your bike is stolen or damaged beyond repair, you’ll continue to make your monthly payments until it has been paid for.
 It is your responsibility to insure your cycle to work bike as you are the person who is responsible for it.
+We offer 14 Days Free Insurance for your new bike – See more information here.

 What happens at the end of the Cycle to Work hire agreement?